hassio-addons/addon-grocy/grocy/DOCS.md

 Allows you to specify a default ingress user if desired (e.g. `admin`).

 If no ingress user is set, the default login authentication is used.

+### Option: `Label Printer`

+Allows posting to a webhook to print labels

+- `label_printer_webhook` The URI that Grocy will POST to when asked to print a label
+- `label_printer_run_server` Whether the webhook will be called server- or client-side
+- `label_printer_params` Additional parameters supplied to the webhook
+- `` TRUE to use JSON or FALSE to use normal POST request variables

+### Option: `Thermal Printer`

+Thermal printers are receipt printers, not regular printers, the printer must support the ESC/POS protocol, see https://github.com/mike42/escpos-php

+- `tprinter_is_network_printer` Set to true if it's a network printer
+- `tprinter_print_quantity_name` Set to false if you do not want to print the quantity names (related to the shopping list)
+- `tprinter_print_notes` Set to false if you do not want to print notes (related to the shopping list)
+- `tprinter_ip` IP of the network printer (does only matter if it's a network printer)
+- `tprinter_port` Port of the network printer (does only matter if it's a network printer)
+- `tprinter_connector` Printer device (does only matter if you use a locally attached printer) For USB on Linux this is often '/dev/usb/lp0', for serial printers it could be similar to '/dev/ttyS0' Make sure that the user that runs the webserver has permissions to write to the printer - on Linux add your webserver user to the LP group with usermod -a -G lp www-data

 ## Known issues and limitations